 - Navigate to your static web app and choose

-from the left menu bar. - Click on
+Environment variablesfrom the left menu bar. - Click on

-from the previous step. - Click on
+AddwriteAZURE_CLIENT_IDas key and paste the value ofApplication IDfrom the previous step. - Click on

-as key and paste the value of the secret from the previous step.
+AddwriteAZURE_CLIENT_SECRET_APP_SETTING_NAMEas key and paste the value of the secret from the previous step.

 In my opinion, this is a better way to configure your static app since you do not need to add the secret’s value as an environment variable.

-Now we have provided values to the placeholders in the staticwebapp.config.json
+Now we have provided values to the placeholders in the staticwebapp.config.json file.

 Step 3 - Configuration in version control